strifinopoulos/strifinopoulos.github.io/content/authors/admin/_index.md

 bio: 'Fundamental Physics at the intersection of Quantum Field Theory and Artificial Intelligence.'

 # Interests to show in About widget
 interests:
   - 'Beyond the Standard Model: flavour, naturaleness, dark matter.'
-  - 'Beyond the ΛCDM: primordial black holes, axion miniclusters, modified cosmologies.'
+  - 'Beyond the ΛCDM: primordial black holes, modified large scale structure.'
-  - 'New Physics discovery at experiments: future colliders, nuclear facilities, cosmological probes.'
+  - 'Phenomenology at: future colliders (Electron-Ion Collider, Muon Collider), nuclear facilities (ITER), cosmological probes (James-Webb Telescope, gravitational wave experiments).'
   - 'Interpretable Artificial Intelligence for (Nuclear) Physics applications.'

 # Education to show in About widget